I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-ShortcutJacker/README.md

 ## Description

-This payload will run a PowerShell script in the background of any shortcut used on the targets desktop.
+This payload will run a PowerShell script in the background of any shortcut used on the target's desktop.

 This is done by taking advantage of the `Target` field where PowerShell commands can be stored or run.